 Influence has always played an important role in leading and persuading others.
 I’ve yet to meet a successful person who doesn’t have “influence” within their DNA.
 But influence as we’ve known it is changing.
-Today, online influence is becoming a precursor to offline success.
+Today, personal digital influence is becoming a precursor to offline success.

 Your influence is being measured